dsoprea/JobX/mr/resources/README.rst

-**This project is still active development, though largely finished.
+**This project is still under active development, though largely finished.
 It is currently being tested in a production environment.**

 Vocabulary